 Rinse your tropical fish aquarium in clean water.
 Never use soap or detergents as any residue left on the tank is toxic to fish.
 Dry the tropical fish aquarium with a clean cloth then place in position.
-Standing the tropical fish aquarium on a layer of polystyrene will help to ensure it is level, however new types of tropical fish aquariums do not need to be, has they have a plastic boarder around the base for support.
+Standing the tropical fish aquarium on a layer of polystyrene will help to ensure it is level, however new types of tropical fish aquariums do not need to be, as they have a plastic boarder around the base for support.

 Wash the gravel using a bucket and running water, until the water runs clear.
-Any décor such as plastic or silk plants, ornaments, rocks and all accessories should also be washed in clean water, once again do not use any soap or detergents.
+Any décor, such as plastic or silk plants, ornaments, rocks and all accessories, should also be washed in clean water - once again, do not use any soap or detergents.
 Bogwood or Mopani wood may have to be soaked in water for a number of hours before use.

 Add a 6-8cm depth of gravel, sloping it gently up towards the back of the tank.
-If an undergravel filter which is powered by an air pump is being used it should be positioned in the bottom of the tropical fish aquarium, before the gravel is added, where it can be hidden from view using gravel.
+If an undergravel filter, which is powered by an air pump, is being used, it should be positioned in the bottom of the tropical fish aquarium before the gravel is added, where it can be hidden from view using gravel.

-Position the heater horizontally near the bottom of the aquarium, setting the thermostat to 26ºC, although most are pre-set when purchased, also put a thermometer inside the tank, this will monitor the temperature of the water.
+Position the heater horizontally near the bottom of the aquarium, setting the thermostat to 26ºC, although most are pre-set when purchased; also, put a thermometer inside the tank, this will monitor the temperature of the water.
 Do not switch on the heater until the aquarium is filled with water.
-All aquariums need a set size heater, if you buy a complete setup it should come with the right size for that tank.
+All aquariums need a set size heater; if you buy a complete setup, it should come with the right size for that tank.
 Interpet offer a good range.

 Position plants, rocks and bogwood.
 Arrange them to hide the filter and give a feeling of height and depth to your display.
 Do not block the filter inlets or outlet.
 Allow an open swimming space at the front so you can see your fish.

 Complete filling the aquarium with water.
-Although tap water usually contains the correct minerals for fish, it also contains chlorine which is not healthy for fish.
-You therefore need to use a water De-Chlorinator, this not only removes chlorine, it also removes chloramines, toxic heavy metals and contains soothing aloe Vera, either King British De- Chlorinator, Tetra Aquasafe or Api Stess Coat are ideal to use.
+Although tap water usually contains the correct minerals for fish, it also contains chlorine, which is not healthy for fish.
+You therefore need to use a water De-Chlorinator; this not only removes chlorine, it also removes chloramines, toxic heavy metals and contains soothing Aloe Vera, either King British De- Chlorinator, Tetra Aquasafe or Api Stess Coat are ideal to use.

-Once the tropical fish aquarium is full of water the equipment should be switched on.
+Once the tropical fish aquarium is full of water, the equipment should be switched on.
 Any cloudiness, or bubbles on the aquarium decorations will disappear within a short period of time.
-The Aquarium Heater and Aquarium Filter can be left switched on to allow the water to warm up and the filter to start its maturation process.
+The Aquarium Heater and Aquarium Filter can be left switched on to allow the water to warm up and the aquarium filter to start its maturation process.